crysco-byte/JS-calculator/README.md

-# Getting Started with Create React App
+# JS Calculator React App

 A simple JS calculator using react